awsdocs/amazon-cognito-developer-guide/doc_source/security_iam_service-with-iam.md

 **ARNs for Amazon Cognito user pools**

-For Amazon Cognito Your User Pools, it is possible to restrict an IAM user's access to a specific user pool, using the following ARN format:
+For Amazon Cognito Your User Pools, it is possible to restrict a user's access to a specific user pool, using the following ARN format:

 ```
 arn:aws:cognito-idp:REGION:ACCOUNT_ID:userpool/USER_POOL_ID